-The institution operates an internal control environment that ensures that processes and procedures are in place to mitigate the risks of financial and operational irregularities and the risks of non-compliance with regulatory requirements.
-The adequacy of the control environment and the risks being addressed are regularly reviewed by executive management and corrective action taken where necessary.
+The adequacy of the control environment and the risks being addressed are regularly reviewed by the Executive and corrective action taken where necessary.

-Internal Audit perform an annual, programme of work that is overseen by the Audit Committee.
-As well as receiving reports on the management of risk across the areas defined above, the Audit Committee considers review reports from Internal Audit at every meeting on key aspects of the institution's business.
-The Audit Committee reports annually to the board of Governors, assuring them of the adequacy and effectiveness of governance and risk management processes and internal control, value for money and management and quality of data.
+The internal Auditors perform an annual programme of work overseen by the Audit Committee and the Audit Committee considers review reports from Internal Audit at every meeting on key aspects of the University's business.
+The Audit Committee reports annually to the Board of Governors, assuring them of the adequacy and effectiveness of governance and risk management processes and internal control, value for money and management and quality of data.